Thank you for tolerating me today in the fill-in chair.

 And gee, why might that be?

-There's a whole other topic.
+There's a whole nother topic.

-But um there's there's saying terrorism is bad and we are against terrorism, they're saying those things, and then there's doing the things necessary to fight it.
+There's saying those things, and then there's doing the things necessary to fight it.

-Closing git mode doesn't fight terror.
+Closing Git mode doesn't fight terror.

 So I just wonder.